-We create entanglement between the atomic spins in the initial BEC through interactions, by inducing oneaxis twisting dynamics [38] with a state-dependent potential on the atom chip [34, 39-41].
-After an interaction time of ≈ 40 ms and a subsequent spin rotation, the BEC is prepared in a squeezed spin state polarized along \hat{S}x with squeezed spin component \hat{S}z (see Fig. 2(a)), whose variance is reduced by -7 dB compared to a coherent spin state [32].
+We create entanglement between the atomic spins in the initial BEC through interactions, by inducing one-axis twisting dynamics [42] with a state-dependent potential on the atom chip [36,43-45].
+After an interaction time of \approx 40 ms and a subsequent spin rotation, the BEC is prepared in a squeezed spin state polarized along \hat{S}x (i.e., $\langle \hat{S}x \rangle \approx N/2$) with squeezed spin component \hat{S}z [see Fig. 2(a)], whose variance is reduced by -7 dB compared to a coherent spin state [34].

-We then coherently split the spin-squeezed BEC into

-two spatially separated, individually addressable condensates (see Fig. 2(a)).
-While coherent splitting has been demonstrated in early experiments with BECs [42], the particular challenge we face here is to spatially split a two-component condensate, while maintaining nearly perfect overlap and coherence between the components.
+We then coherently split the spin-squeezed BEC into two spatially separated, individually addressable condensates [see Fig. 2(a)].
+While coherent splitting has been demonstrated in early experiments with BECs [46], the particular challenge we face here is to spatially split a two-component condensate, while maintaining nearly perfect overlap and coherence between the spin components in each of the two condensates.
 This is necessary so that high-fidelity coherent spin rotations can be carried out after the splitting on each condensate separately.